Go to search feature Go to content

 In 1856, when Andre Oscar Wallenberg founded our bank, he set out to empower people with ideas.

 Ever since, SEB played a crucial part in industrializing Sweden and Northen Europe.
-Today, we're putting all our effort into being the best partner possible in sustainability transition, with advice on new ways to invest and access capital.
+Today, we're putting all our effort into being the best partner possible in sustainability transition.

 1856 – Stockholms Enskilda Bank